 It is our job as undergraduate mentors and also as teachers, to try and push them [the students] in the right direction, ask them guiding questions, but to let them struggle because it is supposed to be hard.
 It is mathematics they haven’t seen before.
 That struggle in mathematics, learning from your mistakes and growing, that’s the part that really counts.
 It’s more about the thinking and the process behind it.

-Ruben Rodriguez, AMMP Undergraduate Mentor
+Ruben Rodriguez, AMP Undergraduate Mentor

 In Collaboration